-IT/OT Operations Lifecycle Management
+IT/OT Lifecycle Management

 To understand how this Lifecycle works, it is essential to look at its structure and the role of each phase.